 Yes, you can!
 It is quite easy – just refer one of your nursing friends to us.
 Earn $2 for every hour that they work up to 250 hours – easy way to make $500!
 Know an awesome nurse(s) you want to refer?
 Check out our refer a friend page for more details!

 When you tell our staffers that you are available, be prepared to take the call at confirmation time and ready to work the shift.
 If you are unsure or do not want to be booked for that shift, then please do not give your availability for that date.

 We find out two hours before the shift start time which nurses are needed and which nurses have been cancelled.
 So if the shift starts at 7pm, you can expect a call around 5pm.
 If you haven’t heard from us by around this time, do not assume either way.
 Call in and verify with us!

 It is important to remember to always bring your RN license, credentials (BLS, ACLS, etc.), and a photo ID.
-The staffing office may ask to make their own copies, even though you have already provided copies to Nurses PRN.
+The staffing office may ask to make their own copies, even though you have already provided copies to PRN Healthcare.
 You should also wear your name badge that we send you in your welcome package.